phetsims/tambo/doc/adding-sound-to-a-sim.md

 - [ ] Figure out if it's okay to turn sound on for the simulation.
 This will hinge upon whether there will need to be releases made off of master before the sound implementation is complete.
-Generally you'll want to turn sound on, but in cases where that isn't possible, skip the two sub-steps below, and the query parameters `supportsSound` and `supportsEnhancedSound` can be used to turn sound on for testing during development.
+Generally you'll want to turn sound on, but in cases where that isn't possible, skip the two sub-steps below, and the query parameters `supportsSound` and `supportsExtraSound` can be used to turn sound on for testing during development.
   - [ ] Turn on sound by adding the `supportsSound: true` key-value pair to the `phet` sub-object in the package.json file for this simulation.
 See https://github.com/phetsims/friction/blob/master/package.json.
 This portion will look something like this: